apache/druid/docs/content/ingestion/overview.md

 Periodically, segments are published (committed).
 At this point, they are written to deep storage, become immutable, and move from MiddleManagers to the Historical processes.
 An entry about the segment is also written to the metadata store.
-This entry is a self- describing bit of metadata about the segment, including things like the schema of the segment, its size, and its location on deep storage.
+This entry is a self-describing bit of metadata about the segment, including things like the schema of the segment, its size, and its location on deep storage.
 These entries are what the Coordinator uses to know what data *should* be available on the cluster.

-For details on the segment file format, please see [segment files](../design/segments.html)
+For details on the segment file format, please see [segment files](../design/segments.html).

 #### Segment identifiers